10 must-have health & fitness apps

 Heart rate monitor

-Achieving an optimum heart rate when you are exercising is a great way to maximize the benefits of your workout, so being able to easily measure it using your phone is a big help.
+Achieving an optimum heart rate when you are exercising is a great way to maximise the benefits of your workout, so being able to easily measure it using your phone is a big help.
 This clever kind of app allows you to place your finger over the phone’s camera, which will then measure your pulse.
 Simply subtract your age from 220 to find your maximum heart rate, and then aim for 60-80% of this heart rate when you are working out to reach the optimum level.

 Run tracker apps use the GPS in your phone to keep a record of a whole host of running stats, including distance, route, average speed and elevation.
-You can then upload this data to a computer, so you can keep a record of your running progress over time and store the maps of your favorite routes.
+You can then upload this data to a computer, so you can keep a record of your running progress over time and store the maps of your favourite routes.

 Next time you’re out shopping and want to find out the nutritional information of a product, rather than struggling to read the small print on the back of the packet simply use a food scanner app.
 With this handy piece of tech you can scan a barcode and instantly find out the amount of calories, fat, protein, and much more in a product.
 Some of these apps will even take the information and suggest healthier alternatives to what you have just scanned.